 “If you look at Louis van Gaal at the start of the season and we were struggling, ask yourself who wasn’t playing?
 Michael Carrick wasn’t playing.
 Now he’s playing and the club went on a great unbeaten run.
 I think he would be first or second on Louis van Gaal’s team-sheet because he brings control and authority.

 “Manchester United fans get it.
 I wanted Bryan Robson and someone to run through brick walls and coming out with bandages wrapped around his head.
 That’s what Manchester United fans want.

 “But then when you play with Michael Carrick you think there is authority, control, peace.
 When you are on a football pitch playing against Liverpool or Manchester City, you need peace around you as well.
 You sometimes don’t want people running around like blue-arse flies.
 Scholes and Carrick together was peaceful.
 It was like going into a bar and hearing a piano playing.
 It’s relaxing.
 Listening to some good rock is good and you like that too but sometimes it’s nice to listen to a piano.
 Carrick’s a piano.
 There you go, there’s your line.

-It can be difficult for club specific blogs, especially in the Manchester United bracket, to strike interviews with current or former players.
-A real effort was made this time to meet face-to-face and construct an interview properly as opposed to being done over Skype or e-mail.
+It can be difficult for club specific blogs to get interviews with current or former players.
+A real effort was made this time to meet face-to-face and construct a proper interview as opposed to one being done over Skype or e-mail.

 At the weekend Red Issue closed as a publication.
 I was gutted to hear the news but their reasoning (go out, buy the mag and read the editorial) is hard to argue with.